My Boat Projects

 Sources:

 • Solar - Adjust the prediction for the changing seasons - ie. summer vs winter.
 Make a prediction about the cloudiness and effectiveness of the panels as the boat swings.
-If the panels seem to be shaded by the boom, warn me to move the boom to one side (recommending which side).
+If the panels seem to be shaded by the boom (and it looks like we will need that power to meet our energy needs), warn me to move the boom to one side (recommending which side).

 • Wind - Adjust the prediction to wind patterns.
 E.g. I may be in a spot where there is a land/sea effect cycle - where the wind picks up in the morning and evening.
 Or I may have temporarily moved the boat out of a protected calm area like up a river to an open windy area like offshore islands.